 Before you begin Shadow Work, it’s important for you to assess whether you’re ready to embark on this journey.
 Not everyone is prepared for this deep work, and that’s fine.
 We’re all at different stages.
 So pay attention to the following questions and try to answer them honestly:

-- Have you practiced self-love yet?
-If not, Shadow Work will be too overwhelming for you.
+- **Have you practiced self-love yet?** If not, Shadow Work will be too overwhelming for you.
 I have starred this bullet point because it is essential for you to consider.
 Shadow Work should not be attempted by those who have poor self-worth or struggle with self-loathing.
-In other words: if you struggle with severely low self-esteem, I do not encourage you to try Shadow Work.
-In fact, I warn against it.
+In other words: if you struggle with severely low self-esteem, please do not attempt Shadow Work.
+I emphatically warn you against doing it.
 Why?
 If you struggle with extremely poor self-worth, exploring your Shadows will likely make you feel ten times worse about yourself.
 Before you walk this path, you absolutely must establish a strong and healthy self-image.
 No, you don’t have to think you’re God’s gift to the world, but having average self-worth is important.
 Try taking this self-esteem test to explore whether you’re ready (but first, don’t forget to finish this article!).

 - Are you prepared to make time?
 Shadow Work is not a lukewarm practice.
 You are either all in or all out.
 Yes, it is important to take a break from it time to time.
 But Shadow Work requires dedication, self-discipline, and persistence.
 Are you willing to intentionally carve out time each day to dedicate to it?
 Even just ten minutes a day is a good start.

 - Are you looking to be validated or to find the truth?
 As you probably know by now, Shadow Work isn’t about making you feel special.
 It isn’t like typical spiritual paths which are focused on the feel-good.
 No, Shadow Work can be brutal and extremely confronting.
 This is a path for truth seekers, not those who are seeking to be validated.